Captioning Options

 Scenario 6: I recorded my Zoom lectures and need to caption the recordings

-If you would like to record your Zoom lectures and then post them in Canvas for students to review, there are a few options for captioning those recordings:
+If you would like to record your Zoom lectures and then post them in Canvas for students to review, there are a couple of options for captioning those recordings:

 Option 1